tico556/Daily-15/README.md

-# Daily-15
+# Daily-15 II
-Daily 15 -> want to tweak
+Daily 15 II:

+Edit this one, when finished replace master with this.

 Assignment link: